pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/cloud-templates/cloudformation/_index.md

 ### Provider Support {#providers}

 As an AWS product, CloudFormation offers limited support for third-party cloud providers, whereas Pulumi provides first-class support for more than 60 cloud and SaaS providers in addition to AWS, including Microsoft Azure, Google Cloud Platform, Kubernetes, Auth0, CloudFlare, Confluent Cloud, Datadog, DigitalOcean, Docker, GitHub, Kong, MinIO, MongoDB Atlas, PagerDuty, Snowflake, Spot by NetApp, SumoLogic, and many others.

-Pulumi also has [native providers]({{< relref "/blog/pulumiup-native-providers" >}}) for AWS, Azure, Google, and Kubernetes, which are packages generated from cloud-provider API schemas that provide same-day support for new features as they're released.
+Pulumi also has [native providers]({{< relref "/blog/pulumiup-native-providers" >}}) for AWS, Azure, Google, and Kubernetes.
+Native providers are packages generated from cloud-provider API schemas that provide same-day support for new features as they're released.

 For a full list of the providers we currently support, visit the [Pulumi Registry]({{< relref "/registry/" >}}).
 To learn more about how you can build providers of your own, see [Pulumi Packages]({{< relref "/docs/guides/pulumi-packages" >}}) or [Dynamic Providers]({{< relref "/docs/intro/concepts/resources/dynamic-providers" >}}).